Explore The Royal Family's close relationship with the region, as well as the diverse artistic traditions represented in the Royal Collection

 1994Cedar and bark | 75.0 cm (whole object) | RCIN 74171

-This figure is a model of the large anthropomorphic welcome figures used in a potlatch, a First Nations ceremony of feasting, gift-giving and wealth redistribution.
+This statue is a model of the large welcome figures used in a potlatch, a First Nations ceremony of feasting, gift-giving and wealth redistribution.
 Guests arriving in a village are greeted by figures of this kind, often depicted with arms outstretched or shading their eyes as if looking out across the water for arrivals.